We don't just talk cars ... we teach how to buy them.

 Honda Fit: The introduction of the Honda Fit to the United States with the 2007 model had remarkably good timing.
 Gas prices were rising and a "Honda" (good quality) at a reasonable price with good gas mileage seemed to be just what the Doctor ordered.
 In fact, as gas prices have continued to rise, the Fit has shined brighter and brighter.

-Entering its second generation for 2009, the new Fit was made 4.2 inches longer and also received a suspension update for improved handling.
+Entering its second-generation for 2009, and produced through the 2014 model year, this Fit was made 4.2 inches longer and also received a suspension update for improved handling.
 In addition, body rigidity was enhanced for improved crash safety.
 The extra length was good news for rear passengers who also benefit with rear seats that can now conveniently fold down without removing the headrests.
 Also added was a telescoping steering wheel and optional navigation and stability control.

 Overall Cons: Noisy cabin on the highway, lack of power on the base automatic model.